wp-plugins/affiget-mini-for-amazon/README.txt

 7. You can click Publish (Delete) to remotely publish (trash) your review post.
 8. A review constructed by AffiGet Mini (using the standard Twenty Twelve theme).
 Note, the rating stars and the product attributes table are **front-end editable**!
 9. The AffiGet Settings page
-10. The Reviews page (note the product image and a link to the Amazon product page; te automatically assigned category is also presented).
+10. The Reviews page (note the product image and a link to the Amazon product page; the automatically assigned category is also presented).
 11. The Review editing page.
 Note, highlighted elements are resolved automatically.

 == Changelog ==

+= Version 1.1.0 (2015-6-19) =
+* New feature: select what elements are displayed on a review page, and in excerpt.
+* New feature: add featured image on review page (in case your theme does not do it automatically).
+* New feature: RSS feed now shows the elements that are configured to be included in an excerpt.
+* Fix: a number of minor bugs and display quirks.

 = Version 1.0.5 (2015-6-4) =
 * Improved the overall look and feel of the Product details table.